Search

 Close-up of creamy hummus garnished with chickpeas, sumac, olive oil, and parsley

-This Authentic Homemade Hummus Recipe is chef-tested, incredibly creamy, and full of bright, balanced flavor.
-Made with warm chickpeas, tahini, garlic, lemon, and ice cubes for a whipped, airy finish—it’s better than anything store-bought.
+This Authentic Homemade Hummus Recipe is a chef-tested Mediterranean dip made with chickpeas, tahini, garlic, lemon, and olive oil.
+Using warm chickpeas and ice cubes for a whipped, airy finish, it turns out incredibly creamy, light, and full of bright, balanced flavor in just 15 minutesโ€”better than anything store-bought.

-Pair it with warm pita or crisp veggies, or spoon it onto grain bowls and salads.
-Or, build a Mediterranean mezze platter with tzatziki sauce, tirokafteri, roasted peppers, and tabbouleh.
+As a professional chef, Iโ€™ve tested every technique to create the smoothest, most luxurious hummus possible, from softening and peeling the chickpeas to blending them warm and finishing with ice for a whipped, airy texture.
+The result is hummus with a more refined, restaurant-quality finish.Pair it with warm pita or crisp veggies, spoon it onto grain bowls and salads, or build a Mediterranean mezze platter with tzatziki, tirokafteri, roasted peppers, and tabbouleh.
 However you serve it, this homemade version always delivers.

 Why This Homemade Hummus is Next-Level

-• Fat structure + aeration = fluff: The science-backed ice cube technique works with tahini’s fat to trap air and emulsify everything quickly and evenly.
+Fat structure + aeration = fluff: This science-backed technique works with tahiniโ€™s natural fat to trap air and emulsify the hummus quickly and evenly, creating its signature whipped texture.

 Ingredients for creamy homemade hummus including chickpeas, tahini, garlic, lemon, and olive oil